Faraz-Qureshi/MapVentures/README.md

 # SMB-clone

-Clone of Super Mario Bros, World 1-1 through 1-4.
+Clone of Super Mario Bros, the Game has variable difficulty and with each iterations new maps will be generated through the  process of PCG.
 Made with Unity.

 ***
 ### Controls